 Why I always cross-check information with registered healthcare providers

-Labels may say a product “supports” a body function but cannot claim to treat a disease.
-Herbal supplements are not held to the same testing or manufacturing standards as approved medicine, so effects can be inconsistent.
+Labels may say a product “supports” a body function, but those statements are different from approved treatment claims.
+Herbal supplements are not held to the same pre‑market testing or manufacturing standards as approved prescription medicines, so effects and purity can be inconsistent.

-- Some practices offered by naturopaths, such as homeopathy, lack convincing trial evidence.
+- Some practices offered by naturopaths — for example, homeopathy — lack convincing trial evidence for clinical benefit.

-- I always confirm with your doctors and other healthcare providers before recommending any change.
+- I always confirm recommendations with your doctors and other healthcare providers before suggesting a change, especially when you take prescription medicines.

-If you bring studies or product labels, I’ll translate the information into plain language and align it with your conventional medical care plan.
+If you bring studies or product labels, I’ll translate the information into plain language and align it with your conventional medical care plan so you and your practitioners can make informed decisions.

 Safety First: Side effects, interactions, and real-world risks

-My first step is a simple risk check — what a product can do, and how it might affect medicines you already take.
+My first step is a simple risk check — what a product can do, and how it might affect the medicines you already take.
 I don’t want you to self‑diagnose or self‑prescribe.
-We check labels, doses, and your health history first.
+Before trying anything new we review labels, doses, your current medicines, and your health history.

 Herbal products aren’t risk-free: side effects I watch for